bubenshchykov/backbone-bro/README.md

 backbone-bro
 ============

-Chrome extension for a backbone developers
+Chrome extension for backbone developers

 Usage
 =====
 Bro quickly links you between the markup you see and the backbone view object what sits behind - without being forced to find a corresponding script and debug it.
 Click on any html element, and see its view in the sidebar, model of the view and all the properties.

-Also for convenience, when u expect some html u can use "_bbbro_view" variable from console what will point to the current view with all the methods available.
+Also for convenience, when u inspect some html u can use "_bbbro_view" variable from console what will point to the current view with all the methods available.

 Features